I'm confused. There's HeyGen, D-ID, Synthesia, Mascotbot... What's the difference?

 It feels more human, you know?
 Not just static animation.

-Where MascotBot falls short: No photorealistic avatar option.
-Smaller avatar library compared to HeyGen (MascotBot is custom-first, not library-first).
+Where Mascotbot falls short: No photorealistic avatar option.
+Smaller avatar library compared to HeyGen (Mascotbot is custom-first, not library-first).
 Newer platform with a growing ecosystem.
-If you need a realistic human face for marketing videos, MascotBot is not the right tool.
+If you need a realistic human face for marketing videos, Mascotbot is not the right tool.

 As Duolingo's engineering team demonstrated, Rive enables lip sync at scale — their Duo owl character drives engagement across 500 million users using the same underlying animation technology (Duolingo Engineering Blog).